adijatmn/Airline-Passenger-Satisfaction-Overview/README.md

   ▸ Data Visualization & Storytelling: Dashboard creation and business insight communication

 ## 🎯 Final Thoughts
 This analysis highlights the importance of operational efficiency and passenger comfort in shaping customer satisfaction.
-Improving service touchpoints—especially comfort, punctuality, and in-flight experience—will not only raise satisfaction scores but also strengthen brand loyalty.
+Improving service points especially comfort, punctuality, and in-flight experience will not only raise satisfaction scores but also strengthen brand loyalty.
 Through data-driven insights, Dano Airlines can transform feedback into action and build a more passenger-centric airline experience.